API status and error codes

-Status and error codes refer to a code number in the response header that indicates the general classification of the response — for example, whether the request was successful (200), resulted in an server error (500), had authorization issues (403), and so on.
-Standard status codes don’t usually need much documentation, but custom status and error codes specific to your API definitely do.
+Status and error codes refer to a code number in the response header that indicates the general classification of the response — for example, whether the request was successful (200), resulted in a server error (500), had authorization issues (403), and so on.
+Standard status codes don’t usually need much documentation, but custom status and error codes specific to your API do.
 Error codes in particular help in troubleshooting bad requests.